iMartinoff/Business_card_site/README.md

-Business_card_site
+gemsite
 =================
-This is an example of a business card site.
+This is an example of a business card site for those of you who are interested in gems and jewelery!